billgraziano/xelogstash/README.md

 ### Release vNext

 * Improve `errorlog_written` parsing to populate any `error_number`, `severity`, or `state`
 * Add a `sampler` sink (see below).
 This writes sample events.
-It is primarily used during devlopment to work on JSON format.
+It is primarily used during devlopment or pre-deployment to work on JSON format.
 * Improve handling bad offsets in event files.
 Try to read past to the next good event in more conditions.
 * File Sink: Clean up old event files at the start